qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

 Nothing
 ```

-If we now wrote `type MyTerm = Term BaseF` we'd have something we could work with, although we'll be building everything up using various optics.
+If we now wrote `type MyTerm = Term BaseF` we'd have a `Term` we could work with.

 We can make some of this a bit tidier using a variant on the "classy `Prism`s" approach.

-We write a typeclass that gives us a `Prism` from some `tm` to `BaseF`, and from that we can build `Prism`s from `Term tm` to the underlying types.
+We write a typeclass such that if we supply a `Prism` from some `tm` to `BaseF`, we can produce `Prism`s for our constructors that work in the world of `Term`s.

-An example might help:
+An example might help.

+We can write:
 ```haskell
 class HasBaseF tm where
   _BaseF :: Prism' (tm f) (BaseF f)